abduld/CS533/proposal/proposal.markdown

 By their nature, for many tasks, computing on big data is a highly parallel and scalable and a multitude of solutions have been proposed to make writing programs to process big data more manageable.
-One of the most successful, in terms of deployment, is the Map-Reduce programming style (an example is Hadoop) which all companies employ in some way or form.
+One of the most successful, in terms of deployment, is the Map-Reduce[@MapReduce] programming style (an example is Hadoop[@Hadoop]) which all companies employ in some way or form.
 The problem with this programming style is that many programming patterns cannot be easily mapped into it.